Hunstanton Golf Club Course Review - Golf Monthly

 Hunstanton Golf Club Course Review

-The origins of the grand old links at Hunstanton on the north Norfolk coast date back to 1891, although the course has been altered many times since, firstly when James Braid oversaw the addition of 40 new bunkers in 1907.

-Hunstanton is a traditional out-and-back links with the holes largely played on either side of a sand dune ridge, which runs through the middle of the layout.
+A fabulous Norfolk links, Hunstanton dates from 1891 although the course has evolved considerably with work by James Braid and recently by Martin Hawtree.
+It’s a traditional out-and-back layout with holes played on either side of a dune ridge, which runs through the middle of the layout.

 At the far end of the course, the climax of the front nine delivers some of the best holes.
-The stunning par-3 7th is played to a green nestling in the dunes, protected by a treacherous, sleepered bunker in front.
+The stunning par-3 7th is played to a green nestling in the dunes, protected by a treacherous bunker in front.

 The 8th and 9th are great risk-and-reward par 5s.
 The former features a ditch placed cleverly to catch out the longest of drives, while the 9th is played into the prevailing wind.
 One of these two holes should be reachable in two depending on the direction of the breeze.